drtamermansour/nu-ngs02/Day1/Crash_variant_calling.md

 - In the viewer:
     * press `?` for help
     * `q` to quit
-    * CTRL-h and CTRL-l do “big” scrolls
+    * CTRL-H and CTRL-L do “big” scrolls
     * g chr5:62167341 will take you to a specific location.
     * try (m vs n or b)
     * At -p chr5:62172431 ==> try C vs N then try i